jhighman/trua-collect/docs/data-model.md

 - `type`: string - Type of entry (Job, Education, Unemployed, Other)
 - `company`: string - Company or organization name
 - `position`: string - Position or title
+- `country`: string - Country
 - `city`: string - City
 - `state_province`: string - State, province, or region
+- `description`: string - Additional details about the period
+- `contact_name`: string - Name of reference contact
+- `contact_type`: string - Type of contact (Manager, HR, Colleague, Other)
+- `contact_email`: string - Email of reference contact
+- `contact_phone`: string - Phone number of reference contact
+- `contact_preferred_method`: string - Preferred contact method (Email, Phone)
+- `no_contact_attestation`: boolean - Whether the candidate attests that the employer cannot be contacted
+- `contact_explanation`: string - Explanation for why the employer cannot be contacted
 - `start_date`: string - When the period began (ISO format)
 - `end_date`: string | null - When the period ended (null if current)
 - `is_current`: boolean - Whether this is the current position
-- `description`: string - Additional details about the period
-- `contact_name`: string - Name of reference contact
-- `contact_info`: string - Email or phone of reference contact
 - `duration_years`: number - Duration of employment in years

 **Relationships**: